genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 }
 ```

+:::info
-Please make sure to review the [directives](https://www.fast.design/docs/fast-element/using-directives) carefully, as we're going to use them along the training!
+Please review the [directives](https://www.fast.design/docs/fast-element/using-directives) carefully, as we're going to use them in this training!
 :::

 ### Styling our component